m-ad/github-copilot-custom-instructions/README.md

 These are based on potentially useful prompts I encountered on the internet.

-The Pycharm files are generated from the VS Code settings file via a pre-commit hook.
+The VS Code JSON settings are partially synced from the Pycharm Markdown files  file via a pre-commit hook.
 Install the pre commit hook with `uv run pre-commit install`.

 ## 📂 Location of the Pycharm files:
 - `%LOCALAPPDATA%\github-copilot\intellij\global-git-commit-instructions.md`